Aluminium Profiles in the Sign Industry: Technical Guide

 What Are Aluminium Profiles?

 Aluminium profiles (also referred to as aluminium extrusions or sections) are continuous lengths of aluminium alloy produced by forcing heated aluminium billets through a precision-machined steel die.
-The resulting cross-section can be simple (angles, flats, channels) or highly complex (snap-fit lightboxes, SEG frames, raceways, and multi-cavity structural members).
+The resulting cross-section can be simple (angles, flats, channels) or highly complex (snap-fit lightboxes, stretch face frames, raceways, and multi-cavity structural members).

 Material Science: What Aluminium Profiles Are Made Of